lhoenig/yolk/README.rst

 Summary
 -------

-Yolk is a Python tool for obtaining information about installed Python packages and querying packages avilable on PyPI (Python Package Index).
+Yolk is a Python tool for obtaining information about installed Python packages and querying packages available on PyPI (Python Package Index).

 You can see which packages are active, non-active or in development mode and show you which have newer versions available by querying PyPI.